 Waiver Administration and Conditions for Waiver

 Some core courses in the MBA program may be waived only by examination if the administrative director agrees that a sufficient knowledge base exists to warrant giving the examination.
-Waiver by examination may be attempted only once per course and does not reduce the total number of units.
+Waiver by examination may be attempted only once per course and does not reduce the total number of units required for the program.
 A nonrefundable fee of $50 is charged for each examination for waiver.
-Contact the MBA Programs office at (619) 260-4860.
+Contact the MBA Programs office at (619) 260-4840.

 Jaime Alonso Gómez, PhD, Dean

 Stephen Conroy, Associate Dean, Undergraduate Programs